-- Professional staff, located in 202 Bessey, offer individualized consultation as well as seminars in reading; study groups in mathematics; and workshops on learning and study skills, note taking, and time management. - The LRC Lab in 204 Bessey contains interactive software to aid learning and study skill development. - Tutoring services, located in 1West Wilson, 144C Brody and 101 McDonel, are available during evening hours.
+- Professional staff, located in 202 Bessey, offer individualized consultation as well as seminars in reading; study groups in mathematics; and workshops on learning and study skills, note taking, and time management. - Tutoring services, located in 1West Wilson, 144C Brody and G30 Hubbard, are available during evening hours.